-Samara is a nice seaside town in the Guanacaste region.
+Samara is a small seaside town in the Guanacaste region.
 We like it because it has a really hippyish vibe.
 It’s also a great surfing spot.
 Samara is a great jumping off point for other fun day trips.
 We highly suggest this spot if you are looking for a nice relaxed beach trip with great surfing.

 SAMARA BUDGET TRAVEL GUIDE: CLIMATE

 The most popular time to visit Samara Costa Rica is between the end of December through early May.
 This is dry season in Samara.
 You can expect extremely hot weather and no rain.